 - The Alkaline Diet: An alkaline diet (high in plant foods that are detoxifying) helps with cellular renewal and might promote longevity.
 You want to lower the acid in the body because if your bloodstream becomes too acidic, it will steal calcium (a more alkaline substance) from the bones to try to balance out the pH level.
 Did you know that calcium-rich dairy products create acidity in the body?
 Therefore it causes some of the highest rates of osteoporosis. ?
 One way to prevent osteoporosis is to eat lots of green leafy vegetables like Spinach, Watercress or Collard Greens.
 Fresh fruits and vegetables encourage alkalinity the most.
 Uncooked fruits and vegetables are said to be biogenic or “life-giving.”
 Cooking foods deplete alkalizing minerals.
 Increase your intake of raw foods, and try juicing or lightly steaming fruits and vegetables.
 Read The Alkaline Diet.

 - Detoxify and Cleanse The Liver: The liver has over 400 functions in the body and is easily put under stress.
 Too much stress, processed foods, environmental toxins, and alcohol can all make you feel sluggish, fatigued and moody.
 A basic start is to do a detox.
 Read The 7 Day Detox Plan.
 A detox will naturally reduce inflammation, boost energy, support digestion, cleanse the liver and promote healthy skin.
+Did you know that drinking turmeric tea will boost the detox and act as an anti-inflammatory aid?
+Look at this infographic.
 To further address the liver you read up on how Ayurveda can really make a difference.
 You can also eat more Liver Cleansing Foods.

 - Regulate Blood Sugar: To achieve healthy blood sugar levels and maintain them, eat a low-processed, anti-inflammatory diet that includes protein foods, healthy fats, and high-fiber foods.
 Make sure to swap your carbs and sweeteners to healthier alternatives, avoiding refined flour and utilizing natural sweeteners in moderation.
 Make sure to walk into healthy habits and include regular exercise, stress management and very importantly get enough rest.